MatthewFilipovich/pycharge/README.md

 ## License

-Pycharge is distributed under the GNU GPLv3.
+PyCharge is distributed under the GNU GPLv3.
 See [LICENSE](https://github.com/MatthewFilipovich/pycharge/blob/master/LICENSE) for more information.

 ## Acknowledgements